loneguardian/CraftingCombinator/README.md

 This is a fork to theRustyKnife's [Crafting Combinator mod v0.16.3](https://mods.factorio.com/mod/crafting_combinator).

 # What's New? #
-- **New sticky behavior: Craft N times before switch** - Unstable signal (and recipe) due to inserters and machine buffer?
-You can now force a machine to stay on a recipe for a certain amount of craft cycles before switch.
+- **New sticky behavior: Craft N times before switch** - Is your cc build plagued by the flip-flop behavior due to buffers and signal fluctuations?
+You can now force a machine to stay on a recipe for a certain amount of craft cycles before switching.
-- **Input buffer size setting** - You can now control the amount of ingredients placed into the machine during recipe switch
+- **Input buffer size setting** - You can now control the amount of ingredients placed into the machine during recipe switch.
-- **Blueprints and ghosts** now carry combinator settings
+- **Blueprints and ghosts** now carry combinator settings.
 - **Cloning** is now handled - You can now use cc/rc's on Space Exploration spaceships
-- Bugfixes and optimization
+- Bugfixes and optimization.

-Refer to v0.1.4 changelog for details
+Refer to v0.1.4 changelog for details.

 # Migration #
 This fork is **not compatible** with the original mod.
 If you wish to migrate your current save (from original mod to this fork) you can do the following: